 Gender inequality continues to plague communities worldwide.

-With the gender pay gap, #MeToo movement and disproportionate number of women in political positions, socio-cultural norms, “honour-based” value systems and the patriarchal narratives that keep these injustices alive, continue to affect the lives of millions more women and girls across the globe – including right here in the UK.
+The gender pay gap, #MeToo movement and disproportionate number of women in political positions, alongside harmful , “honour-based” value systems and the patriarchal narratives that keep these injustices alive, continue to affect the lives of millions more women and girls across the globe – including right here in the UK.

 Such narratives also affect the way that men are expected to behave with rigid gender-based stereotypes affecting the mental health of both males and females.